Patellofemoral Pain Syndrome

 Prognosis of patellofemoral pain syndrome

 Most patients with this condition heal well with appropriate physiotherapy management and return to normal function in a number of weeks.
-Occasionally, rehabilitation can take significantly longer and may take many months in those who have had their condition for a long period of time.
+Occasionally, rehabilitation can take significantly longer and may take many months in those who do not follow appropriate rehabilitation instructions correctly.
+Even patients who have had their condition for a long period of time can usually make marked improvements in a short period of time with appropriate physiotherapy management.
 Early physiotherapy treatment is vital to hasten recovery in all patients with this condition.

 Treatment for patellofemoral pain syndrome